 During the dry-season months between June and October, elephants converge on Hwange’s pumped waterholes from far and wide, some coming from as great a distance as Chobe National Park in neighboring Botswana.
 The result is an impressive wildlife spectacle.

-Waterholes see a continuous procession of these giant pachyderms along with a wide variety of general game species and their ever-attendant predators.
+Waterholes see a continuous procession of these giant pachyderms, along with a wide variety of general game species and their ever-attentive predators.

-Safari enthusiasts need seldom travel further than these action-packed waterpoints to get their fill of exciting wildlife sightings.
+Safari enthusiasts seldom need to travel further than these action-packed waterpoints to get their fill of exciting wildlife sightings.